Guide to Neil Island (Shaheed Dweep)

 Getting around Neil Island

-A jeep prom the jetty to your accommodation will cost an elevated 100Rs charge or even more.
-More is pure rip-off for some 2-3km ride, but you have no choice and they know it.
+A jeep from the jetty to your accommodation will cost an elevated 100Rs charge or even more.
+More is a pure rip-off for some 2-3km ride, but you have no choice and they know it.

-If you come outside of the main season, spend some time getting around with your driver checking various options.
-If you intend to come during peak season, read carefully the experience of other travelers on online booking sites and make your own judgement.
+If you come outside of the main season and have nothing arranged, spend some time getting around with your driver checking various options and pick what you like.
+If you intend to come during peak season, read carefully the experience of other travellers on online booking sites and make your own judgement.

 Brick and mortar huts on Neil Island, cost 2500 Rs during peak season.